yexilein/mybphl_regulation/README.md

-# Inferrence of Mybphl regulation from single-cell multi-ome datasets
+# Inference of Mybphl regulation from single-cell multi-ome datasets

 This repository contains the code used for analysis and figure generation for the manuscript "A common genetic program accelerates relaxation kinetics in mammalian superfast muscles".
 There are two subdirectories:
  - comparative_analysis contains the code used for the GRN inference from uniformly processed single-cell multiome data.
 The pipeline includes the harmonization of peaks across datasets, the computation of metacells, initiation of the GRN using linear methods (accessibility-corrected Spearman correlation), the computation of regulons using non-linear methods (Pando with XGB algorithm).
 It also contains notebooks with the exploration and preliminary visualizations for our target genes of interest.